User Guide - Adaptive Pivot Table

 This panel allows configuration of the Adaptive Pivot.

-It allows the designer to change styling settings, header details and configure advanced functionality (such as selecting specific widgets to target or ignore).
+It allows the designer to change styling settings, header details and configure advanced functionality.

 Adding Items to Widgets